mnemnion/loon/notes/clua/dispatch.md

 The first thing dispatch does is try and parse as Lua.
 If it sees a comment-bang immediately, `--!`, dispatch continues to read up to the next whitespace character not found enclosed in a string.
 If it hasn't decided to do something else by then, it continues to parse using Lua.

 Any reader in the Loon ecosystem is expected to co-operate with dispatch at all times.
-Eventually, and I mean as soon as I can get proper cooperation with LPEG, this will be done with coroutines.
-Basically, the parser will be expected to yield in sensible places.
-These needn't constitute valid parses on their own.
+Specifically, this means that `|` must in some fashion be the terminal character of a reader's syntax.

 One of the uses of the syntax boundary that has me salivating is statements such as `(let y | 4*x^3 - (3+g/torque)x^2 | )`.
 Here, we're expecting Clua to provide the left hand of an assignment, and Loona to provide the right hand.
 The parse contained between the `|` marks is strictly speaking a syntax error, since Lua has RHS and LHS rules in its grammar, and certain constructions cannot be found on the LHS.